Minke whale: Predation

 Killer whale predation on minke whales has been well documented.
 A study in 1975 found that in 49 killer whale stomachs, 84% had consumed minke whale.
+Antarctic minke whales are the main prey item of Type A killer whales in the Southern Ocean.
 Minke whale carcasses investigated after attacks show that killer whales have an affinity for minke tongues and lower jaw.
 The anti-predatory mechanism of the minke whale is strictly a flight response, as when this fails no physical retaliation is observed.
 Studies have shown that they hear best in the frequency range of around 32 kHz, which overlaps with the same frequency that killer whales use when they hunt with echolocation, alerting the minke whales as soon as they hear them.
 Chases most commonly lead into open ocean, although there have been records of minke whales inadvertently swimming into confined, shallow waters.
 There have been two recorded instances of minke whales ending high speed chases by hiding under a ship's hull; however, both instances were unsuccessful.
+Killer whales can catch up to minke whales in the early stages of a chase, but minke whales appear to have superior endurance and often escape much further than the pursuing killer whale.